baphled/dotfile-diaries/vim.markdown

 Tips
 ----

-dvf char - delete up to char
+`dvf char` - delete up to char
-df char - delete up to and including the char
+`df char` - delete up to and including the char `:windo e` - Refresh all window